 The word Haggadah is a Hebrew word that means “telling”.
-The Passover Haggadah is a guide book of prayers and rituals recited at the Seder on the eve of Passover.
-It is a set of ancient texts dating back Biblical times to recreate and share its meaning during the Passover meal to the modern Jew.
+The Passover Haggadah is a guidebook of prayers and rituals recited at the Seder on the eve of Passover.
+It is a set of ancient texts dating back to Biblical times to recreate and share its meaning during the Passover meal with the modern Jew.

 The Haggadah shows the fifteen-step seder experience, guiding the participants into when and how each rite is performed.

 The purpose of the Haggadah is represented by the narrative itself but it is not a “literary composition”.
-The narrative of Haggadah are excerpts mixed with the ritual performances from the Bible, Mishnah, and Midrash.
+The narrative of Haggadah is an excerpt mixed with the ritual performances from the Bible, Mishnah, and Midrash.